ministryofjustice/calculate-release-dates/docs/sds-plus.md

 - **List D:**
   - Apply if the sentence type is Standard Determinate (SDS incl ADIMP or ADIMP_ORA).
   - Identify as SDS+ if the sentence date is on or after 28/6/22, the sentence length is 7 years or more, and meets the conditions of List D.

-#### For YOI and YOI_ORA Sentence Types:
+#### For SEC250 and SEC250_ORA Sentence Types:

 - **List A:**
     - Apply if the sentence type is YOI or YOI_ORA.
     - Identify as SDS+ if the sentence date is before 28/6/22, the sentence length is 7 years or more, and meets the conditions of List A.

-- **List B:**
-  - Apply if the sentence type is YOI or YOI_ORA.
-  - Identify as SDS+ if the sentence date is on or after 28/6/22, the sentence length is 4 years or more and less than 7 years, and meets the conditions of List B.

-- **List D:**
-  - Apply if the sentence type is YOI or YOI_ORA.
-  - Identify as SDS+ if the sentence date is on or after 28/6/22, the sentence length is 7 years or more, and meets the conditions of List D.

-#### For SEC250 and SEC250_ORA Sentence Types:

 - **List C:**
   - Apply if the sentence type is SEC250 or SEC250_ORA.